California Sales Only

 After Sicily and Sardinia, Crete is the largest of the Mediterranean’s innumerable islands.
 Rising out of the sea north of Egypt and south of mainland Greece, it has four mountain ranges and correspondingly distinct geological structures—UNESCO has designated two sites of geological significance—dominated by limestone.
 As befits the birthplace of Zeus, the island has a scorching sun and an endless wind.
 During the Bronze Age, it hosted the Minoan Civilization, noted for its city-states, architecture and administration, to say nothing of far-flung trade.
 For as long as wine has been made, it has been made here (even during occupations by tee-totaling Ottomans and Moors).
 Only in 1913 did Crete become part of Greece.

-One may think of Crete in relation to Greece as one thinks of Sicily; its island identity and historic influences are at least as important as its nationality.
+One may think of Crete in relation to Greece as one thinks of Sicily in relation to Italy; its island identity and historic influences are at least as important as its nationality.

 In 1966 Bart Lyrarakis’ father and uncle founded their winery.
 Their timing wasn’t exactly fortuitous, given that in the next decade phylloxera finally found its way to the island.
 This necessitated wide-spread replanting, with many growers favoring French over local varietals, and ushered in a period of dominance by cooperatives.
 Lyrarakis (lear-a-rack-kies) itself didn’t begin to estate bottle its wine until 1992.

-Bart, whose mother is Dutch, cleaned presses and whatnot as a kid, then worked in high-tech in Holland for a time before officially joining the winery in 2003, a year before Myriam Ambuzer.
-The daughter of a Palestinian and Cretan, Myriam worked with noted Spanish winemaker Pepe Mendoza before becoming Lyrarakis’ winemaker.
-Her influence, along with a workforce that is just about half women, has inspired Lyrarakis to use Minoan images of queens on two of its labels.
+Bart, whose mother is Dutch, was a cellar rat as a kid, then worked in high-tech in Holland for a time before officially joining the winery in 2003, a year before Myriam Ambuzer.
+The daughter of a Palestinian and Cretan, Myriam worked with well-known Spanish winemaker Pepe Mendoza before becoming Lyrarakis’ winemaker.
+She’s smart, sure-footed, immensely intuitive, and her influence, along with a workforce that is just about half women, has inspired Lyrarakis to use Minoan images of queens on two of its labels.
 (Note also that the Lyrarakis labels use the Greek lambda, which looks like an A without the crossbar, for the English ‘L’ in ‘Lyrarakis’.)
-The third leg of this stool is Nikos Somarakis, their far-sighted viticulturalist and ampelographer, who joined in 2007.
+The third leg of this stool is Nikos Somarakis, their far-sighted viticulturalist and ampelographer who joined in 2007.
+Nikos is as intuitive and empathic as Myriam, and they are the spiritual duo to restless Bart, who holds the workforce and its many growers together.
+They work with each other in complete trust.
+Below are Bart, Myriam, and Nikos.

 Lyrarakis has rescued three varietals from obscurity and almost certain extinction from phylloxera: Dafni (DNA traces of which have been found in Minoan wine vessels), Plytó, and Melissaki.
 No one else on the island is currently making wine from these grapes.

-In the cellar, the touch is light, and tailored to each varietal and site.
-Working almost exclusively with spontaneous ferments, Myriam de-stems grapes, or uses whole berry, or whole cluster, or combinations thereof.
-Typically—especially for the whites—her wines finish with refreshingly low octanes.
-The whites are as much about texture and salinity as about overt fruit, and they make fabulous seafood wines.
+In the cellar, the touch is light, and tailored to each varietal and site; Myriam de-stems grapes, or uses whole berry, or whole cluster, or combinations thereof.
+Her white wines finish with refreshingly low octanes, and they’re as much about texture and salinity as about overt fruit.
+They don’t typically undergo malo because the malic acid is low, and they make fabulous seafood wines.
+As for those wonderful descriptions on the labels, Myriam writes them.

 There are around 60 independent producers on the island of various sizes—some quite small—and Crete accounts for roughly 20% of Greece’s total wine production.